 I had a company to run.
 Multimillion-dollar projects to manage.
 Still.
 It would have been good to see her face, fun to see her reaction to the dollar amount.
 Even if Olivia only worked part-time until she was retirement age; continued to live in LA, she would never want for anything.
 I wonder if she’s even thought that far ahead yet.

-I close my laptop, lean back in my custom, navy blue Eames recliner, cross my ankles on the ottoman and regard Parker Cross, one of Hurst’s top architects and a close friend.
+I close my laptop, lean back in my custom, navy blue Eames recliner, cross my ankles on the ottoman and observe Parker Cross, one of Hurst’s top architects and a close friend.
 He leans over my conference table, organizing the images I’d taken during my week in Tomahawk Hill.

 He looks like hell in his rumpled button-down, his dark brown hair sticking up as though he’d been napping on the couch in his office.
 But I knew Parker rarely slept these days.
 “When’s the last time you took a good look at yourself in a mirror?”